Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 With specific regard to Gucci Australia PTY Ltd, this company is part of the Gucci division and is responsible for retail and online sales of luxury fashion goods and wholesale distribution of luxury timepieces and jewelry in Australia for Gucci.
 The control chain of Gucci Australia PTY Ltd, which has no subsidiary, is shown below.

-Though the Group mainly relies on a network of several thousand suppliers (mainly located in Italy and France), it operates a growing number of ateliers.
+Though the Group mainly relies on a network of several thousand of suppliers (mainly located in Italy and France), it operates a growing number of ateliers.
 Beginning in 2013, Kering has strengthened its upstream positioning in the luxury goods value chain via the targeted acquisition of leather tanneries to secure raw material sourcing.

 Our Houses benefit from the Group’s integrated model and corporate functions: the Group pools resources and streamlines certain key functions for the Houses, such as logistics – both integrated and outsourced –purchasing, legal affairs, property, accounting, media relations, IT and the development of new tools.
-In relying on the Group, the Houses are able to focus on their core expertise.
+In relying on the Group, the Houses are able to focus on their core expertise

-While, in 2023, Kering created its very own Beauty division, the Kering Houses still operate in the perfume & cosmetics segment through licensing agreements with leading industry players to develop and sell perfumes and cosmetics.
+While, in 2023, Kering created its very own Beauty division, Kering Beauté, the Kering Houses still operate in the perfume & cosmetics segment through licensing agreements with leading industry players to develop and sell perfumes and cosmetics.

 Kering has in addition been running the Kering Foundation to combat violence against women.

-The key financial information of the Kering Group is shown in Figure 3 below.
+The 2024 key financial information of the Kering Group is shown in Figure 3 below.

-The system (as of December 31, 2023) covers 4,433 suppliers, with the following breakdown:
+The system (as of December 31, 2024) covers 4,470 suppliers, with the following breakdown:

-Direct suppliers with or without subcontracting are T1 suppliers (38% in 2023).
-Subcontractors are T2 suppliers (62% in 2023).
-8.5% of suppliers were deemed strategic in 2023.
+Direct suppliers with or without subcontracting are Tier 1 suppliers (36% in 2024).
+Subcontractors are Tier 2 suppliers (64% in 2024).
+In 2024, 9.6% of suppliers were deemed strategic (i.e., suppliers needed to ensure business continuity due to the volume of spend involved).

 The size and geographical distribution of the Kering Group supply chain is shown below (Figure 4).